Tevaram: Appar

 Appar, also known as Tirunavukkaracar, was born in the late 6th century or the early 7th century in a Vellala peasant family.
 From the Shaiva Shudra caste, he was an orphan raised by his sister.
 He spent his childhood in Tiruvamur village near Atikai by most accounts.
 His childhood name was Marunikkiyar (Marulneekiar).
 Zvelebil dates his birth to between 570–596 CE.
 Details of Appar's life are found in his own hymns and in Sekkizhar's Periya Puranam.
 His sister Thilagavathiar was betrothed to a military commander who died in war.
 She devoted herself to Shaivism.

 Unlike his sister, Appar turned to Jainism.
 He left home, joined a Jain monastery, where he was renamed Dharmasena (Tarumacenar).
 He studied Jainism and became the head of the Jain monastery in Tiruppatirippuliyur.
 After a while, afflicted by a painful stomach illness, Dharmasena returned home.
 His sister gave him Tirunuru (sacred ash) and the five syllable mantra "namaccivaya" (Namah Shivaya).
 Then together they went together to a Shiva temple in Atikai, where he spontaneously composed his first hymn of Tevaram.
 As he sang the second verse, he was miraculously cured of his stomach illness.
 Thereafter, he came to be known as Navukkaracar (from Skt: Vagisa, "king of speech") or more popularly just Appar.
 He had thus left Jainism, and become a devout Shaiva.

 Appar's hymn are intimately devotional to Shiva, but occasionally include verses where he repents the Jain period of his life.
 In Tevaram hymn IV.39 and others, he criticizes the Jain monastic practice of not brushing teeth, the lack of body hygiene, their barbaric ascetic practices, the doctrine of pallurai (anekantavada) as self-contradictory relativism, the hypocrisy of running away from the world and work yet begging for food in that same world, and others.

 The Tamil hagiographies allege that Jain monks approached the Pallava king Mahendravarman to take revenge on Appar for his desertion.
 Appar is summoned to the court and allegedly tortured.
 Appar remains in good spirit despite the persecution.
-Thus, Appar persuaded Mahendravarman of the folly in Jainism, and converted the king to Saivism.
+Thus, Appar persuaded Mahendravarman of the folly in Jainism, and converted the king to Shaivism.